yangji721/Awesome-Self-Interpretable-Neural-Network/README.md

-# Awesome Self-Interpretable Neural Network
+# Awesome Self-Interpretable Neural Networks

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-green)

-This repository is a curated collection of **Self-Interpretable Neural Network** (SINN) literature, offering a comprehensive and systematic summary of recent advancements in machine learning models designed with inherent interpretability.
-The focus is on papers related to SINNs, including **foundational theories**, **model designs**, and **interpretability evaluations or debates**.
-The curated works are sourced from leading AI conferences and journals, such as NeurIPS, ICML, ICLR, AAAI, CVPR, ACL, KDD, WWW, IJCAI, TAPMI, JMLR, TKDE, TOIS, and Nature-related journals, along with influential contributions from the broader research community.
+This repository is a curated collection of literature on **Self-Interpretable Neural Networks** (SINNs), providing a comprehensive and systematic summary of recent advancements in machine learning models designed with inherent interpretability.
+It highlights key works related to SINNs, covering **foundational theories**, **model designs**, and **interpretability evaluations and debates**.

+The collection includes papers from top-tier AI conferences and journals, such as NeurIPS, ICML, ICLR, AAAI, CVPR, ACL, KDD, WWW, IJCAI, TAPMI, JMLR, TKDE, TOIS, and Nature-related journals, alongside influential contributions from the broader research community.

 We value your feedback!
-If you have any questions or suggestions, don’t hesitate to reach out to us.
-If you find this repository helpful, please consider citing our paper ([content](#citations); [reference](#citations)).
+If you have any questions, suggestions, or ideas for improvement, please don’t hesitate to reach out to us.
+If you find this repository helpful, we kindly encourage you to read our paper, **"A Comprehensive Survey on Self-Interpretable Neural Networks"** ([read here](https://arxiv.org/abs/2501.15638); [citation](#citations)).

 ## Taxonomy of our paper